Iowa Northern Railway: History

-The origin of the Iowa Northern Railway starts with the major portion of the Manly to Cedar Rapids line which was built in the 1870s by the Burlington, Cedar Rapids and Northern Railroad, which became part of the Chicago, Rock Island and Pacific Railroad (Rock Island RR) in 1902, and remained opted by the Rock Island until that company's bankruptcy in 1980.
+The origin of the Iowa Northern Railway starts with the major portion of the Manly to Cedar Rapids line which was built in the 1870s by the Burlington, Cedar Rapids and Northern Railroad, which became part of the Chicago, Rock Island and Pacific Railroad (Rock Island RR) in 1902, and remained operated by the Rock Island until that company's bankruptcy in 1980.

-On August 1st, 1981 IANR operated their 1st inspection train consisting of IANR GP7 610 locomotive and a leased CNW passenger car.
+On August 1, 1981, IANR operated their 1st inspection train consisting of IANR GP7 610 locomotive and a leased CNW passenger car.
 Next on August 7, 1981, short line service between Cedar Rapids and Vinton and from Shell Rock to Nora Springs started.
 By mid-1982, the operations had been connected and expanded to the present size.
 Iowa Northern Railway was incorporated in 1984, becoming one of the first short-line railroads in the state of Iowa and in July 1984 purchased its line from the bankrupt Chicago, Rock Island & Pacific Railroad estate for US$5.4 million.

 The railroad was originally owned by a group of grain elevators located along the line but was sold in 1994 to Iron Road Railways (IRR), a holding company based in Alexandria, Virginia, and Livonia, Michigan.
-In July 1994, IANR abandoned a 14 mi branch from Vinton to Dysart, Iowa.
+In July of 1994, IANR abandoned a 14 mi branch from Vinton to Dysart, Iowa.

-In 2002, following the bankruptcy and dissolution of IRR, the IANR was taken over by former IRR director Daniel Sabin.
+In 2003, following the bankruptcy and dissolution of IRR, the IANR was taken over by former IRR director Daniel Sabin.

+In December 2023, the Canadian National Railway (CN) set to acquire the IANR with proposition to be reviewed by the Surface Transportation Board (STB).
+On January 14, 2025, the STB approved the CN acquisition of the Iowa Northern Railway.

 Operations

 Iowa Northern Railway operates 163 mi in Iowa between Cedar Rapids in eastern Iowa and Manly in north central Iowa.
-The railroad connects with the Cedar Rapids and Iowa City Railway in Cedar Rapids; with the Canadian National Railway subsidiary Chicago Central and Pacific Railroad in Cedar Rapids and Waterloo; with the Canadian Pacific Railway subsidiary Iowa, Chicago and Eastern Railroad) in Nora Springs; and with the Union Pacific Railroad in Manly, Waterloo, Cedar Rapids and Belmond.
+The railroad connects with the Cedar Rapids and Iowa City Railway in Cedar Rapids; with the Canadian National Railway subsidiary Chicago Central and Pacific Railroad in Cedar Rapids and Waterloo; with the Canadian Pacific Kansas City subsidiary Iowa, Chicago and Eastern Railroad) in Nora Springs; and with the Union Pacific Railroad in Manly, Waterloo, Cedar Rapids and Belmond.
 The Oelwein Subdivision operates over 23 mi and the Garner Subdision operates over 28 mi of trackage with portions of travel via incidental trackage rights.
 The railroad employs 100+ people, all located in Iowa.
 The railroad is headquartered in Waterloo, and has Customer Service and General Offices located there as well.
 Its Bryant Yard Shops are located in Waterloo.
 Traffic consists of grain, ethanol and other bio-fuels related commodities, chemicals, food products, and machinery.

 After the short line was established in 1984, the railroad handled 12,000 revenue cars and the average track speed was less than 10 mph.
 In 2006, traffic surged to 40,000 revenue cars and with increases in track speed on some sections to 25 mph.